xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_product_class_attributes.md

         ![]({{site.baseurl}}/attachments/7504855/8719276.png)
         Now if you view the product on the storefront,  the Specification tab on its details page will show the attribute "Print color..........Orange".
 If at step 4c you chose to apply the attribute value "Orange" globally, all the products of the product class "Plates" will show the same attribute as well.
 If you kept the option "Apply value changes locally", the attribute value "Orange" will be applied only for the product you edited (However, you will be able to find "Orange" in the list of attribute values for the attribute "Print color" and apply it to other products of the product class "Plates" manually).

-## Viewing the list of attributes configured for a product class
+## Viewing the List of Attributes Configured for a Product Class

  The attributes that have been added for a product class can be viewed as follows: